StrictlySkyler/timeywimey/README.md

 `TW.flushAll();`
 Clears all tasks, removing all queued items and metadata.
 Start fresh!
 Again, this is up to you to decide where to implement; TimeyWimey won't make that decision for you.

+## Notes

+"Also, it can boil an egg at 30 paces, whether you want it to or not, actually, so I've learned to stay away from hens."

+TimeyWimey uses requestAnimationFrame where it can, for most of the time-oriented things required of it.
+However, if the environment in which it's loaded doesn't support that, it'll fall back to using setTimeout, which will tax the CPU a little more, and thus drain the battery faster (laptops, mobile devices, etc.).
+May or may not matter for you.

 ## Special Thanks

 [@drpowell](https://github.com/drpowell) had the original idea, and the entire [OpenBio Codefest 2013](http://www.open-bio.org/wiki/Codefest_2013) group, from where this sprung.